 Italy is one of the foodie capitals of the world and it's not difficult to see why.
 Authentic Italian food focuses on using fresh, high quality ingredients, put together simply, which come together to create something very special.
-Italian cuisine is famous for some of its best loved traditions, but we wanted to find out what's new - and which Italian food trends we'll be eating in the UK this summer.

 2. Regional pasta types like candele and ziti

 Everyone knows penne, fusilli and farfalle, but there's a resurgence of traditional regional pasta types - such as candele (which have an elongated and hollow shape) and ziti (which is a lot like thick spaghetti with a hollow centre).